ruben-gut/googlemusic-api/README.md

     for song in playlist.songs:
         print song

-    # perform a search
+Perform a search.

     results = client.search('Some Search Text')
     for songs in results['Songs']
-        prtin song
+        print song

-    # download a song
+Download a song in MP3 format.

     song = playlist.songs[0]
     client.download_song(song, '/Users/tirino/mp3s/')